squinkylabs/SquinkyVCV/docs/booty-shifter.md

 ![Mixer Intro Image](./mixers.png)

 [Form](./form.md) is a modular mixer with a ton of features.
-Channels are added by placing ExFor modules to the right of it.
+Channels are added by placing expander modules to the left of it.
 It has two stereo send busses, and anti-pop filters on all CV inputs.

 [ExFor](./exfor.md) is the an expander for Form.
 Each instance of ExFor adds four more channels.